bobalazek/lambot/README.md

 For example: You have a base asset USDT and you want to trade with USDTBTC, USSDTETH, ...
 Each session can also have it's own strategy.

+## TODO

+* Have a separate Importer and Exporter class or even a "...Converter" class, that will have the toExport and fromImport methods for all the classes we need to import/export? "...Serializer" (serialize/deserialize), ...?

 ## Disclaimer

 All investment strategies and investments involve risk of loss.